 Republika Hrvatska Dalmazia Meridionale Dubrovnik Beni culturali

-The above description is used from the article Walls of Dubrovnik on Wikipedia, licensed under CC-BY-SA.
+The above description and some images are used from the article Stradun (street) on Wikipedia, licensed under CC-BY-SA.

 - Posizione sulla mappa